 Hormones, such as estrogen and progesterone, can be made into a pill form in a laboratory.
 Estrogen, progestin, or both may be given to replace the estrogen no longer made by the ovaries in postmenopausal women or women who have had their ovaries removed.
 This is called hormone replacement therapy (HRT) or hormone therapy (HT).
 Combination HRT/HT is estrogen combined with progesterone or progestin.
 This type of HRT/HT increases the risk of breast cancer.
-Women taking combination HRT/HT also may be more likely to have an abnormal mammogram.
 Studies show that when women stop taking estrogen combined with progesterone, the risk of breast cancer decreases.

-For women who are at risk of breast cancer due to inherited changes in the BRCA1 and BRCA2 genes, exposure to radiation, such as that from chest x-rays, may further increase the risk of breast cancer, especially in women who were x-rayed before 20 years of age.
+For women who have inherited changes in the BRCA1 and BRCA2 genes, exposure to radiation, such as that from chest x-rays, may further increase the risk of breast cancer, especially in women who were x-rayed before 20 years of age.

 Drinking alcohol increases the risk of breast cancer.
 The level of risk rises as the amount of alcohol consumed rises.

 Decreasing the length of time a woman's breast tissue is exposed to estrogen may help prevent breast cancer.
 Exposure to estrogen is reduced in the following ways:

 - Early pregnancy: Estrogen levels are lower during pregnancy.
 Women who have a full-term pregnancy before age 20 have a lower risk of breast cancer than women who have not had children or who give birth to their first child after age 35.